andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-an-existing-sqlite-store-with-nspersistentcontainer.md

 The `let storeURL =` portion of the code is identical in both snippets.

 The difference is how you tell the Stack where the persistent store is located.
-In times past, you&#8217;d tell the NSPersistentStore**Coordinator** this information through its `addPersistentStore` method.
+In times past, you'd tell the NSPersistentStore**Coordinator** this information through its `addPersistentStore` method.

 With NSPersistent**Container**, you need to do two things:
-**1** &#8211; Initialize an `NSPersistentStoreDescription` instance with the `storeURL` (i.e. the URL to where your existing persistent store is located).
+**1** – Initialize an `NSPersistentStoreDescription` instance with the `storeURL` (i.e. the URL to where your existing persistent store is located).

-**2** &#8211; Assign the `NSPersistentStoreDescription` instance to the `NSPersistentContainer's` `persistentStoreDescriptions` property.
+**2** – Assign the `NSPersistentStoreDescription` instance to the `NSPersistentContainer's` `persistentStoreDescriptions` property.

-One subtlety to note is that the property&#8217;s name is _plural_: persistentStoreDescription**s**.
+One subtlety to note is that the property's name is _plural_: persistentStoreDescription**s**.

-Even though may only a single persistent store description instance to assign, such as in the example code above, **you still need to wrap it in an array** before you assign it, since it&#8217;s possible to add more than one description to the container.
+Even though may only a single persistent store description instance to assign, such as in the example code above, **you still need to wrap it in an array** before you assign it, since it's possible to add more than one description to the container.

 With that adjustment to the [`NSPersistentContainer` stack creation process][1], your app will once again use the persistent store it used to use!